Neurogenic and Nonspecific-type thoracic outlet syndrome – Diagnosis and treatment

 As we will see there is much controversy surrounding the diagnosis and treatment of Thoracic Outlet Syndrome including controversies surrounding what doctors consider a successful treatment and what patients consider a successful treatment.

 More commonly diagnosed is the Neurological thoracic outlet syndrome.
 Here the brachial plexus nerve network of the lower vertebrae area of C5, C6, C7, C8, and upper thoracic T1 is thought to be compressed.
-The characteristic symptoms of problems with muscle movement and a numb sensation in the shoulder, arm and hand leads many to this diagnosis.
+The characteristic symptoms of problems with muscle movement and a numb sensation in the shoulder, arm, and hand lead many to this diagnosis.
 This is a controversial diagnosis as we will see below.

 For you, the reader of this article, this confusion is not helpful, answers are.
 So let’s find some answers.